Here are five reasons for Benefit Managers and Consultants to consider Translating Open Enrollment Communication materials:

 Part of the problem is a delay in adoption of translation in technology.
 The lack of professionally translated web platforms or apps could cause a discrepancy in experience when an organization offers enrollment support in one language, but is unable to support many of the programs in the same language.
 That technology gap is shrinking rapidly through the standardization of localization practices.
 App developers have more access now to localization automation tools; see for instance Apple’s internationalization best practices with Xcode.
 Many platforms now are built around XML or XLIFF standards that are used in localization by professional translation firms.
 Plan providers are now supporting more languages as well as the needs are growing.

 Enrollment help can also be made more efficient by adding foreign language support.
+UHC’s Consumer Sentiment Survey confirmed that 66% of participants prefer to speak with a live customer service representative, rather than use a digital self-service option, email, text or an automated representative over the phone, in order to ask a question or resolve an issue relating to their health plan.
 This support doesn’t have to be expensive.
 Phone Interpreting Technology can be leveraged to support a call center during Open Enrollment periods and could be used to help individuals sign up to portals, apps or wellness programs.
 The increasing availability of translated materials around wellness and healthcare should give confidence to organizations to provide healthcare communications in the person’s native language, without the fear of losing consistency in experience when they go through the healthcare system.

 5. Be the Authority in Healthcare Communications